 Motus: this bike uses a 1600cc OHV V-4 engine.
 The bikes look modern and well designed but the engine will be a limiting factor.
 Why build an OHV engine instead of a single or double OHC engine?
 My input, make it a 2000cc engine with over head cams and at least 4 valves per cylinder.
 The bike will not be a success with the OHV engine, I guarantee it.
 The bikes finally went on sale in 2015.

 Moto Czyse: a super sport electric motorcycle.
-It's a 500 lb.
-125 HP machine.
-It looks great but I doubt there will be much interest as a commercial venture!
+It is a 500 lb.
+125+ HP machine.
+The founder has passed away so the motorcycle will not be produced.

 Fischer: a great looking sport bike but what a competitive market it was in.
 It's 650cc V-twin competed with the Japanese 600's in a very limited market.
 Even though priced competitively, the market was so small and filled with really great bikes, there was little chance of success.
 They seemed to have gone out of business, I dont have a year but it seems that it was around 2010.

 Confederate: overpriced, impractical, and I don't see any serious innovation.
 WHY a HD engine???
 It's just a unique motorcycle for someone wanting bragging rights!
 It doesn't compete with any current motorcycle which means that there is no genuine market.
 My suggestion, put in a Godet/Egli Vincent engine and make it a more interesting bike.
 A HD engine in a $50,000 bike, try selling a Kia powered Ferrari!!!

 EBR: Eric Buell is a true innovator and worthy of recognition.
 His commitment and energy are driving this rebirth.
 His direction is clear and the commitment to a high level of development is inspirational.
 My recommendation: "buy an EBR" and support a true American genius.
 I think the brand has failed several re-births so there is an improbality that the EBR will return!